kraflab/dsda-doom/docs/mapinfo.md

 ## MAPINFO

 This page tracks support for the MAPINFO lump, as seen in ZDoom.
 This is all a work in progress - the status of any feature (including whether or not it is planned) is subject to change.
+Only the "new" format of mapinfo is valid in dsda-doom (the curly braces).

 ### Current Status